eventure/hide.client.routers/README.md

 Variant openwrt supports all OpenWrt 18.06 and newer devices.
 Variants glinet_v3 and glinet_v4 are specific to GL.iNet specific devices.

+There is also an additional OpenWrt variant that uses alternative API endpoint.
+For more information check section "Installation (OpenWrt alternative API endpoint)"

 How to connect to a device using SSH can be found on the following links:

 * https://openwrt.org/docs/guide-quick-start/sshadministration